SocietyForArtisticResearch/rc-pandoc-help/10-admin-2-reference.md

 see details in [licences](#licenses)

 __issue__:
 	Portals in the RC always publish their expositions as part of Issues.
-For journals these can mean __issue__ as in journal issue, however, other portals also use it to distinguish between different variaties of research (student, staff, 3rd cycle etc..)
+For journals these can mean __issue__ as in journal issue, however, other portals also use it to distinguish between different varieties of research (student, staff, 3rd cycle etc..)

 __author__:
 	Internal RC ID (can be used to construct author profile link: `https://www.researchcatalogue.net/profile/?person=[id]` )